-V.A.1.d).(1) meet with and review with each fellow their

-documented semi-annual evaluation of performance, including progress along the subspecialty-specific institutional policies and procedures.
+V.A.1.d).(1) meet with and review with each fellow their documented semi-annual evaluation of performance, including progress along the subspecialty-specific develop plans for fellows failing to progress, following V.A.1.d).(2) institutional policies and procedures.
 (Core)

-Milestones: and.
+Milestones.
 (Core)